|

 2).
 Cirrocumulus -- These are very small, white spotty clouds called “urokogumo,” “madaragumo” “mackerel clouds” and other nicknames in Japan because of their shapes like little spots or fish.

+They gather very high up in the sky like rows of little stones.
 3).
 Cirrostratus -- These are high-altitude, thin clouds shaped like sheets, as though cirrus clouds had melted into one another.

 (They are usually very high up in the sky, about 5 to 13 kilometers or higher.
 Their temperature is usually about -25 degrees C or lower.)